Rob Turner, P.E.

 Chairman of the ACE Mentors of Greater Charleston Board

-The banquet will be held at Woolfe Street Playhouse in downtown Charleston.
-This venue is neat because the stage will be set up with the previous night’s play.
-Last year it was Rock of Ages.
-The distinguished speaker will be Dinos Liollio of Liollio Architecture.
+The banquet will be held at the Francis Marion Hotel in downtown Charleston.
+This year, April Magill of Root Down Design will be the guest speaker.
 Our (3) school teams will present their design projects to the community, showing their blueprints, sketches, budgets, engineering calcs, etc., on the big screen.
-Home Team BBQ will be served.
-A donation of $20 would be appreciated, but not necessary for entrance to the Banquet.
+Table service dinner will be served.
+A donation of $25 per person would be appreciated, but not necessary for entrance to the Banquet.

 Architecture, Construction, and Engineering, or ACE, is a nationwide mentor program designed to introduce high school students to the wide range of career opportunities in the building design and construction industry.
 The ACE Mentor Program of Greater Charleston is South Carolina’s first affiliate of the national nonprofit ACE Program and is currently active during the spring semester at Burke High School / Lowcountry Tech Academy, Stall High School, and St. John’s High School.
 Teams meet every other week for an hour and a half during the school day.
 Student teams work directly with industry professionals from the area’s leading firms, who volunteer their time to mentor the students as they design hypothetical projects, tour local construction sites, and visit architectural, engineering, and construction offices.
 For students, ACE is a unique chance to discover and develop new skills, solidify future goals, and get a jumpstart to exciting and rewarding careers.
 Many students form positive and lasting relationships with industry professionals who can become influential references for obtaining college admissions, scholarships, internships, and even full-time employment.
 In addition to professional connections, the affiliate offers scholarship opportunities to deserving seniors who plan to attend college.
 Our goal at ACE of Greater Charleston is to expand to other high schools in the Lowcountry, as either an elective course or an after-school program.
 If your school is interested in learning more about ACE, please contact one of our board members.